ekpoitoro1/project-_report/README.md

 <img width="709" height="567" alt="image" src="https://github.com/user-attachments/assets/e5f1204e-46ec-45ae-ab05-84665d2b2d33" />

 ### Churn Rate by Country
-The column chart of the churn rate by country shows the country with the highest Chun Rate.
+The column chart of the churn rate by country shows the country with the highest churn rate.
 <img width="950" height="483" alt="image" src="https://github.com/user-attachments/assets/d08732da-1843-4e6b-9747-716208b746f5" />

 The percentage retention rate for both males and females is 83.5411% and 74.9174% respectively The percentage churn rate for both males and females is 16.4589% and 25.0826% respectively

 ### Average Credit Score by Churn Status
-This plot shows how credit score relates to customer churn.
+The chart below shows how credit score relates to customer churn.
 <img width="737" height="395" alt="image" src="https://github.com/user-attachments/assets/2a2a23a5-2b41-4cdc-b147-8e547980f5a2" />

 ### Churn Rate by Number of Bank Products Owned